tatomyr/lordofpasswords/README.md

 Notice that you have to have your development server started.

 Run end-to-end tests in terminal with `$ npm run e2e`.

+# Deployment

+To deploy site on Netlify just push changes to the `master` branch.
+Build command for Netlify: `mkdir dist && cp -R src/* dist/`.